TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-server-rca.md

 * [Planned maintenance](https://docs.microsoft.com/azure/mysql/concepts-planned-maintenance-notification#what-is-a-planned-maintenance)
 * A user has [restarted Azure Database for MySQL server](https://docs.microsoft.com/azure/mysql/howto-restart-server-portal)
 * If planned maintenance is not the issue and a user hasn't restarted the MySQL server, there may be an issue with the database node.
-If this is the case, please file a support ticket for assistance.
+If this is the case, file a support ticket for assistance.

-**Note**: Consider [setting up alerts](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/get-alerted-when-your-azure-database-for-mysql-server-is-not/ba-p/1996368) to be notified when Azure Database for MySQL is not accessible.
+   **Note**: Consider [setting up alerts](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/get-alerted-when-your-azure-database-for-mysql-server-is-not/ba-p/1996368) to be notified when Azure Database for MySQL is inaccessible.

 ## **Recommended documents**